-- Positive Axis Point: 4 1/2" over and 1 1/8" up
+- Positive Axis Point: 4 1/2" over - 1 1/8" up

 I have been on Team USA for 14 years and have travelled to 36 countries.
 I'm so grateful that I found this sport very early in life thanks to my Grandma, Betty.
 One of my proudest moments was giving birth to my son Madden without the aid of medication in 2010 - was born at 9lbs.
 2oz. and healthy.

 - Team USA 1999-2012

-- USBC Queens Champion 2012
+- 2012 USBC Queens Champion

-- Australian Masters Champion 2012
+- 2012 Australian Masters Champion

-- World Bowler of the Year 2006, 2007
+- World Bowler of the Year (2006/2007)

-- World Cup Champion 2006
+- 2006 World Cup Champion

-- Malaysian Open Champion 2006
+- 2006 Malaysian Open Champion

-- National Amateur Champion1999, 2006
+- 2-Time National Amateur Champion (1992/2006)

-- Inducted into World Bowling Hall of Fame 2005
+- 2005 World Bowling Hall of Fame

-- World Ranking Masters Champion 2004
+- 2004 World Ranking Masters Champion

-- Bowlers Journal International Amateur Bowler of the Year 2000,2001,2003, 2006
+- 4-Time Bowlers Journal International Amateur Bowler of the Year (2000/2001/2003/ 2006)

-- USOC Athlete of the Year, Bowling 2000, 2003
+- 2-Time USOC Bowling Athlete of the Year (2000/2003)

-- University of Nebraska National Champions 1999, 2001
+- University of Nebraska National Champions (1999/ 2001)

-- Collegiate Player of the Year
+- 2001 Collegiate Player of the Year

-- University of Nebraska Student Athlete of the Year 2002
+- 2002 University of Nebraska Student Athlete of the Year

-Every since I was a little girl I have been a big believer in practice.
+Ever since I was a little girl I have been a big believer in practice.
 I used to practice every single night in middle and high school from 9:30pm-midnight.
 Every night!
 I learned at a young age that YOU GET OUT WHAT YOU PUT IN.

-I also have a personal trainer, Linda Gisburne who has studied my movements as a bowler and has developed a focused training plan to suit me and my sport.
+I also have a personal trainer, Linda Gisburne, who has studied my movements as a bowler and has developed a focused training plan to suit me and my sport.